 We have built a reputation in the wireless industry for creating state-of-the-art, high quality products and services and for bringing them to market within aggressive timeframes.
-Our global product development teams of approximately 592 full time employees, at December 31, 2019, are located in Richmond, British Columbia; Carlsbad, California; Toulouse, France; Hong Kong SAR, China; Shenzhen, China; Atlanta, Georgia and Taipei, Taiwan.
-These teams are skilled in the areas of radio design, hardware design, embedded software design cloudbased application development and cellular network design.
+Our global product development teams of approximately 472 full time employees, at December 31, 2020, are located in Richmond, British Columbia; Toulouse, France; Atlanta, Georgia; and Taipei, Taiwan.
+These teams are skilled in the areas of radio design, hardware design, embedded software design cloud-based application development, and cellular network design.
 The product development teams include leaders with extensive experience in their fields, along with younger graduates from leading universities.

 Our goal is to develop complete, thoroughly validated, high quality products and solutions that are closely managed throughout their entire life cycle.
-As part of this approach, individuals from our product development group form product-specific teams with staff from other functional areas, including research and development, product management, marketing, operations, technical support and quality.
-These teams work closely to bring new products through the development phase, while balancing the market requirements of performance, time to market and product cost.
-Concepts and prototypes are validated by working with lead customers, channel partners and industry consultants.
+As part of this approach, individuals from our product development group form product-specific teams with staff from other functional areas, including research and development, product management, marketing, operations, technical support, and quality.
+These teams work closely to bring new products through the development phase, while balancing the market requirements of performance, time to market, and product cost.
+Concepts and prototypes are validated by working with lead customers, channel partners, and industry consultants.
 From time to time, projects are outsourced to third parties, who provide product development leverage for our in-house development teams.

 Products and services that result from our development process are designed and tested to industry standards, as well as customer requirements and are introduced to our contract manufacturing partners for production and delivery to our customers.
 Included in the development effort is the certification of our products with industry and regulatory standards bodies and mobile network operators.
-A group of senior engineers develops and monitors our development processes within an ISO 9001 approved framework or ISO/TS 16949 for automotive grade products.
+A group of senior engineers develops and monitors our development processes within an ISO 9001 approved framework.
 These processes are applied across all development projects to ensure uniformity and high quality.

-Our product development staff stays current with technology by participating in industry groups such as the Global Certification Forum, the Cellular Telecommunications Industry Association, the European Telecommunications Standards Institute, the Third Generation Partnership Project, the Third Generation Partnership Project 2, the GSM Association and Open Mobile Alliance, as well as through ongoing technical education.
-We maintain close relationships with local universities by providing financial and technical contributions, hiring co-op students, giving lectures, supporting professorships and participating in regular informal meetings with faculty members.
+Our product development staff stays current with technology by participating in industry groups such as the Global Certification Forum, the Cellular Telecommunications Industry Association, the European Telecommunications Standards Institute, the Third Generation Partnership Project, the GSM Association and Open Mobile Alliance, as well as through ongoing technical education.
+We maintain relationships with local universities by providing financial and technical contributions, hiring co-op students, and participating in informal meetings with faculty members.